Bitcoin history

 Designed for long term operation

-Bitcoin was built to persist without intervention.
-Its incentives align participants toward maintenance, security, and continuity rather than short term control.
+Bitcoin was built to persist without intervention and central control.

 The final takeaway